Arlington Family Health Pavilion Policies and Guidelines

 If you believe that your privacy rights have been violated, you should call the matter to our attention by sending a letter describing the cause of your concern to the same address.

-The name and address of the person you may contact for further information concerning our privacy practices is:
+The name and address of the person you may contact for further information concerning our privacy practices are:

 Arlington Family Health Pavillion, P.A.